Odjeissi/aws-3tier-terraform/README.md

 ## Project Goals

-The main goals of this project were to:
+The main goals of this project were:

-- Build a three-tier AWS architecture using Terraform.
+- Build a 3-tier AWS infrastructure with Terraform.
-- Organize infrastructure into reusable Terraform modules.
+- Use Terraform modules instead of putting everything in one file.
-- Separate application and database workloads into private subnet tiers.
+- Keep the application and database inside private subnets.
-- Run a containerized application with Amazon ECS.
+- Run the application using ECS containers.
-- Store container images in Amazon ECR.
+- Store Docker images in ECR.
-- Place an Application Load Balancer in front of the ECS service.
+- Put an Application Load Balancer in front of ECS.
-- Use Route 53 and ACM to provide DNS and HTTPS.
+- Use Route 53 and ACM for DNS and HTTPS.
-- Store application and database configuration in AWS Secrets Manager.
+- Store application and database secrets in Secrets Manager.
-- Automate Terraform validation, planning, deployment, and destruction with GitLab CI/CD.
+- Use GitLab CI/CD for Terraform validation, plan, apply, and destroy.
-- Authenticate GitLab CI/CD to AWS using OIDC instead of long-lived AWS access keys.
+- Use OIDC so GitLab does not need permanent AWS access keys.
-- Add Terraform formatting and linting checks to the CI/CD workflow.
+- Add Terraform formatting and TFLint checks.
-- Maintain separate environment directories for development, staging, and production.
+- Keep separate folders for development, staging, and production.

 ---